sta/websocket-sharp/README.md

 The `WebSocket` class includes own logging function.

-You can access the logging function with the `WebSocket.Log` (its type is `WebSocketSharp.Logger`) property.
+You can access the logging function with the `WebSocket.Log` property.
+(Its type is `WebSocketSharp.Logger`.)

-If you want to change the current logging level (the default is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level` property.
+If you want to change the current logging level (the default logging level is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level`.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;